FlaxEngine/FlaxDocs/manual/release-notes/1_3/index.md

 ### Multiple Physics Scenes

-Physics system got a significant refactor under the hood and a new `PhysicsScene` feature that allows to create **multiple physics scenes and simulate them separately** as submited in [this Pull Request](https://github.com/FlaxEngine/FlaxEngine/pull/673).
+Physics system got a significant refactor under the hood and a new `PhysicsScene` feature that allows to create **multiple physics scenes and simulate them separately** as submitted in [this Pull Request](https://github.com/FlaxEngine/FlaxEngine/pull/673).
 Now, PhysX implementation is hidden behind `PhysicsBackend` interface so it will be easy to plug-in another physics engine (eg. Havok or JoltPhysics).

 ### Editor Tools

-Literally every update brings tons of improvements to the Flax Editor.
+Literally, every update brings tons of improvements to the Flax Editor.
 This time it happened again.

 #### Asset References

 ![Flax Asset References Viewer Content Profile](media/asset-references-graph.png)

-**Asset References Viewer** window (via context menu in *Content Window*) shows the graph with assets that reference this asset and it's own dependencies structure.
-Can be used to analyze content usage in a project (eg. check what textures given model uses, or what models are used on a scene).
+**Asset References Viewer** window (via context menu in *Content Window*) shows the graph with assets that reference this asset and its own dependencies structure.
+Can be used to analyze content usage in a project (eg. check what textures the given model uses, or what models are used on a scene).

 #### Debug View

 ![Flax Debug View Mode Quad Overdraw](media/quuad-overdraw-debug.png)

 New **Quad Overdraw** debug view mode (as shown above) colors pixels based on the overdraw of the triangles rendered with 2x2 quads on a GPU.
 Another new mode **Material Complexity** colors the screen pixels based on the approximated rendering cost (shader size, textures usage, tess or depth usage, etc.).
-Both view modes be used to profile and optimize scenes.
+Both view modes can be used to profile and optimize scenes.

 #### Visual Studio 2022

 After Microsoft launched Visual Studio 20222 we've added support for using it in Flax Editor and in our build system.
-Go ahead and use it for your games development.
+Go ahead and use it for your game's development.
 Keep in mind that due to heavy breaking changes compared to previous versions we were unable to provide [Flax.VS](https://marketplace.visualstudio.com/items?itemName=Flax.FlaxVS) plugin for C# debugging in VS2022 yet (the latest version works with VS17 and VS19).

 #### Timeline and Curve Editors Improvements

-We've added significant amount of improvements to increase usability and stability of timeline and curve editors.
+We've added a significant amount of improvements to increase the usability and stability of timeline and curve editors.
 Now, creating cut-scenes and animations is even easier and faster.
+You can select keyframes from multiple tracks at once and work with nested curves with ease.

 ### Platform Updates

 Flax 1.3 adds **initial PlayStation 5 support** (unofficial, private port).
 We've added many improvements to other platforms as well.
 Such as:
 * **gamepads support on Linux**,
-* added user profiles API on Switch,
+* user profiles API on Switch,
-* added login API with GDK (Xbox One and Series X/S),
+* login API with GDK (Xbox One and Series X/S),
-* updated Xbox Scarlett and Xbox One support to ver *GDK 2021.04 QFE5*,
+* Xbox Scarlett and Xbox One updated to ver *GDK 2021.04 QFE5*,
-* added Vulkan in Githib daily builds,
+* Vulkan in Githib daily builds,
-* added automated unit tests running with Github Actions (or push or PR).
+* automated unit tests running with Github Actions (or push or PR).

 ## Changelog